 - Try out The Relax Capsules

-The capsule formulation of The Relax Capsules make this natural supplementation easy to use wherever you are, and ensure that you are implementing a tactic daily against stress.
-Take two per day – one in the morning and one in the evening, and you’re good to go.
+The capsule formulation of The Relax Capsules make this natural supplement easy to use wherever you are, and ensure that you are implementing a tactic daily against stress.
+Take two per day (we recommend in the evening), and you’re good to go.

 - Engage in regular exercise